 That’s why it surprises me there aren’t more contenders in the real estate CMA software niche.
 The below options don’t even have 100% MLS coverage.
 I don’t know what most agents do for their CMAs, but I know this is a major place you can up your game and really stand out from the competition.

 Read below about the best CMA software options available!

-$10/report.
-HouseCanary isn’t designed with Realtors in mind but can be a solution for agents depending on your needs.
-It relies heavily on AVMs and Big Data, the future of appraisals, to come up with actionable market insights into a home’s value both now and in the future.
-I recommend it for someone who already has a stellar listing presentation game and wants to outsource their CMA needs to the future of predictive analytics, machine learning, and AI.
+HouseCanary is an app designed specifically for real estate agents.
+It relies on AVMs and Big Data to provide actionable market insights into a home's value.
+I highly recommend HouseCanary for agents who have a strong listing presentation game and want to outsource their CMA needs to the future of predictive analytics, machine learning, and AI.

-$192/yr ($16/mo).
-ToolkitCMA is the older and established CMA software option.
-It is one of the most affordable CMA options.
-It is not elaborate and a much more dated design than some of the competitors, but it will be a very familiar format for most agents.
+ToolkitCMA is an older, established CMA software option that is one of the most affordable options.
+It is not elaborate, and it has a dated design compared to some of the competitors, but it will be a familiar format for most agents.
 I recommend it to anyone who is more comfortable with the classic CMA look and fields.

 Many MLS providers have a basic, free CMA tool.

 Different MLSs have their strengths and weaknesses here, but I’ve generally found MLS CMAs ugly and inefficient.

 This list also doesn’t include the proprietary CMA software that companies like Offerpad, Opendoor, or institutional investors have developed for their acquisitions teams.